bitovi/academy/src/react/2-intro-to-jsx.md

 Before we talk about JSX, let's first discuss exactly how views are created in React.

-At it's core, React is a JavaScrpt library used for creating re-usable front-end components.
+At it's core, React is a JavaScript library used for creating re-usable front-end components.
 One of the best features of React is that it allows you to describe the way your components look using only JavaScript, there's no HTML or templating languages to keep track of.

-But this "all JS" approach comes with some downsides, namely it becomes very difficult to describe complex page hiearacies using only pure JavaScript.
+But this "all JS" approach comes with some downsides, namely it becomes very difficult to describe complex page hierarchies using only pure JavaScript.

 ### React's Element API